hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 ### 1. Meetings

-Software craftsmanship requires a certain flow within a certain period during the day or night, this flow is difficult to get into, but when you get in this flow, awesome things happen.
-One of the easiest patterns I notice that stops me from getting into the flow or takes me out of this flow is meetings.
+Software craftsmanship requires that software engineers be in a certain flow within a certain period during the day or night, this flow is difficult to get into, but when you get in this flow, awesome things happen(at least for me).
+One common element that stops me from getting into the flow or takes me out of the flow is meetings.

 And I am not talking about those meetings that are pre-planned(stand-up, refinement, retrospective and planning); I am referring to those meeting that adds no significant value to your job as a software engineer.
 I mean those meetings someone from product asked you to join in case there is a technical question that needs to be answered.
-I am talking about those meetings you joined because you think you will miss out on crucial information if you don't a symptom widely known as [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out)
+I am talking about those meetings you joined because you think you will miss out on crucial information if you don't, a symptom widely known as [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out)

-I have often hear different companies argue that these meetings are not compulsory and you can choose to decline.
+I often hear different companies argue that these meetings are not compulsory and you can choose to decline.
 What these companies don't realise is the amount of time needed to reject or accept meeting invites and more importantly the havoc done by the noise and distractions from email or push notification as a result of this meeting invites.
 As you read on you will learn how I mitigate noise and distractions caused from emails and push notifications.

 In my experience, the meetings described above is a symptom of not having technical product managers or technical team lead or engineering manager.
 If the product managers are not technical, then you need an engineering manager and maybe a technical team lead.
 The technical team lead is not always needed as a senior engineer in the team can always act in the same regard as a technical team lead.
 If the product managers are also technical, having an engineering manager is also highly advised.
 And if for any reason you already have this roles filled within a team and you still see this problem at large, then one of these guys aren't doing their job.

 ### 2. Processes over tools

-As I mentioned before, writing software that solves user problem in an easier, better and faster ways always involve using certain tools.
+As I mentioned before, writing software that solves user problem in an easier, better and faster way always involve using certain tools.
 These tools are by far the most important aspect of shipping working software/product to the user on time.
-These tools are so important that some companies even have dedicated teams that build tools to make engineers life better, some common name of such teams includes infrastructure teem, [engineering productivity team as used by Google](https://landing.google.com/engprod/).
+These tools are so important that some companies even have dedicated teams that build tools to make software engineers life better.
+Some common name of such teams includes infrastructure teem, [engineering productivity team as used by Google](https://landing.google.com/engprod/).

-Now, with the level of importance these tools have, one would expect engineering teams to invest time and other resources into the building, buying or leasing the best tools needed for the job, but surprisingly that is not the case as a lot {% sidenote 'lot-of-clarification' 'This is based on engineering teams I have personally encountered and not any publicly available data.' %} of product and engineering teams have now replaced those tools with processes.
+Now, with the level of importance these tools have, one would expect engineering teams to invest time and other resources into the building, buying or leasing the best tools needed for the job, but surprisingly that is not the case as a lot{% sidenote 'lot-of-clarification' 'This is based on engineering teams I have personally encountered and not any publicly available data.' %} of product and engineering teams have now replaced those tools with processes.

  A classic and maybe very popular example is release management.
 Today one would assume that shipping tested and working software should be as easy as merging to a master branch but consider these real-world scenario I personally encountered.